 Mukhtar M. Ibrahim is the founder, editor and executive director of Sahan Journal.
 He previously worked as a staff writer for the Star Tribune, where he covered Minneapolis city government and local affairs; and Minnesota Public Radio News, where he wrote about national security matters and immigration.

-Ibrahim Hirsi is a reporter at MPR News, where he covers immigrant communities and the politics and policies that affect them.
+Ibrahim Hirsi was a reporter at MPR News and a contributing reporter for Sahan Journal, where he covered immigrant communities and the politics and policies that affect them.
 He was previously a staff writer for MinnPost.
 Ibrahim got his start in journalism at the Minnesota Daily, the University of Minnesota’s student newspaper.
 He’s currently a Ph.D. student in immigration history at the University of Minnesota.

-Joey Peters is a freelance reporter based in Minneapolis.
+Joey Peters is a contributing reporter for Sahan Journal.
 His work has appeared in Reuters, Public Radio International, Columbia Journalism Review, KFAI Radio, the Pioneer Press, City Pages, MinnPost and more.
 He previously served as staff writer for the Santa Fe Reporter and senior reporter for NM Political Report, both based in New Mexico.

 Jon Collins is a senior reporter on MPR News’ Race, Class and Communities desk.
 He’s focused on covering issues related to criminal justice and class.
 Jon is co-creator of the Peabody Award-winning podcast 74 Seconds, which followed the killing of motorist Philando Castile and trial of the first police officer in state history to be charged in an on-duty killing.
 He’s also extensively covered the opioid epidemic in the state.